-Do you want to get away into a wild place, with nothing but the sounds, smells and sights of pristine natural bush and wild animals?
+There has never been a better time to get away into a wild place, with lots of fresh air, very few people, and nothing but the sounds, smells and sights of pristine natural bush and wild animals.

 Perhaps you want to see